Tips on How to Treat a Scraped Knee

 • First, assess the area around the knee for signs of more severe injuries, such as bone, joint, or ligament pain.
 If any concerning symptoms are noted, seeking medical attention is advised.

 • Next, the wound should be cleaned thoroughly.
 Hands should be washed before touching the skinned knee.
 Gently cleanse the area using antibacterial soap and cool water.
+Or, just use the antibacterial spray.
 For small children who may resist sitting still, wet cotton balls or swabs are recommended for a more controlled cleaning process.
 Providing distractions, such as a favorite toy or a video, can help keep them calm during this step.

 • After cleaning, the area should be gently patted dry with gauze or a clean cloth, using a light touch to avoid causing additional pain.
 If any embedded dirt or gravel is observed in the wound, rinsing the area again to ensure thorough cleanliness is necessary.